plutomi/plutomi/packages/consumers/plutomi-events/README.md

 #### Processes plutomi events

-These are things like TOTP codes, notification emails etc that we do not necessarily want to handle on the API server.
-Eventually we will fan-out to multiple consumers for each event type, but right now that is overkill
+This consumes all Plutomi events and takes action on them.
+This is the main consumer for Plutomi.
+Eventually, we will fan out from EventBridge to many different consumers but that is overkill for now.